billsix/programmingFromTheGroundUp/docs/source/memory.rst

 do.
 Therefore, it will only do exactly what you tell it to do.
-If you accidentally print out a regular number instead of the ASCII codes that make up the number's digits, the computer will let you - and you will wind up with jibberish on your screen (it will try to look up what your number represents in ASCII and print that).
+If you accidentally print out a regular number instead of the ASCII codes that make up the number's digits, the computer will let you - and you will wind up with gibberish on your screen (it will try to look up what your number represents in ASCII and print that).
 If you tell the computer to start executing instructions at a location containing data instead of program instructions, who knows how the computer will interpret that -